chensxb97/monacopilotEditor/README.md

 # monacopilotEditor
-Experimenting different models to power the [monacopilot](https://monacopilot.dev/) GitHub Copilot-style AI completions plugin for Monaco Editor.
+Experimenting with different models to power the [monacopilot](https://monacopilot.dev/) GitHub Copilot-style AI completions plugin for Monaco Editor.

 ## Frontend Implementations
 All implementations use the same endpoint: `http://localhost:3000`.